Pryluky Regiment: History

 The regiment was created during the Khmelnytsky Uprising.
 Following the signing of the Treaty of Zboriv in 1649 it consisted a total of 21 companies, and had 2,100 registered Cossacks.
 During the uprising the regiment took part in the Battle of Berestechko in 1651.
-When a civil war emerged among the cossacks the Hetmanate was split along the Dnieper River into Left-bank Ukraine and Right-bank Ukraine, which placed the regiment under the control of Left-bank Ukraine hetmans.
+In 1657 Petro Doroshenko was appointed colonel of Pryluky.
 The regiment was involved in successfully suppressing Martyn Pushkar's revolt against the Vyhovsky government.

-After the Treaty of Andrusovo in 1667, the Tsardom of Russia gained sovereignty over Left-bank Ukraine and its regiments came under the administration of Russia.
+When a civil war emerged among the cossacks the Hetmanate was split along the Dnieper River into Left-bank Ukraine and Right-bank Ukraine, which placed the regiment under the control of Left-bank hetmans.
+After the Treaty of Andrusovo in 1667, the Tsardom of Russia gained sovereignty over Left-bank Ukraine and its regiments came under the administration of Russian tsar.

+In 1766-1769 Cossacks of Pryluky Regiment petitioned empress Catherine II to restore the position of hetman in a letter to her legislative commission.
 In 1782 the regiment had 11 companies and a population of 69,200.
 In 1782 the regiment was disbanded by the order of the Empress Catherine the Great.
 All of the regiment's territories were included into the Chernigov Governorate.

+Administrative subdivisions

+According to the 1649 Registry of the Zaporozhian Host the regiment included sotnias based in the following geographic locations: